 Trigger #1: Stress at work

-Whether working to tight deadlines, having to do a presentation, taking part in a Zoom event, dealing with tricky colleagues, the threat of job cuts and/or a lack of job satisfaction your workplace can be a pretty relentless source of stress and anxiety.
+Whether working to tight deadlines, having to do a presentation, taking part in a Zoom event, dealing with tricky colleagues, the threat of job cuts and/or a lack of job satisfaction your workplace can be a pretty relentless source of stress and worry.
 Unsurprisingly, perhaps over half the women (53%) in the Health & Her study identified stress at work as a trigger of their perimenopausal or menopausal symptoms.

 What can help?
 Practical things you can do to help include taking regular exercise (read our top 5 exercises for perimenopause) and getting enough sleep (our experts explain what can help) and whether you are in the office or WFH don’t suffer in silence – be open and honest and ask for support if you feel you have an excessive workload and/or unrealistic targets or deadlines.
-Julie Dennis, menopause work coach also suggests you prioritise your most important tasks of the day first; don’t feel you have to strive for absolute perfection and if you feel like your brain is fogging up quite literally give yourself a break.
+Julie Dennis, menopause work coach also suggests you prioritize your most important tasks of the day first; don’t feel you have to strive for absolute perfection and if you feel like your brain is fogging up quite literally give yourself a break.
 As she says, ‘Seriously, five minutes away from your desk can dramatically improve your concentration.’

 Trigger #2: A stressful event